dscalzi/Nebula/README.md

     * This is a directory of toggleable modules.
 See the note below.
   * `TestServer-1.12.2.png` Server icon file.

+#### Setting the Server Icon

+You can set the server icon in two ways.

+1. __*(Preferred)*__ Place your server icon in the root server directory as shown in the example above.
+Only jpg and png files will be looked at.
+The name of the file does not matter.
+2. Paste the **full** URL to your server icon in the servermeta.json for your server.
+It is highly recommended to only use files that are hosted on your own servers.

+The value in servermeta.json will always be used so long as it is not empty and is a [valid url](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL).
+If it is empty or an [invalid url](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), then the first method will be used.

 #### Toggleable Modules

 If a directory represents a toggleable mod, it will have three subdirectories.
 You must filter your files into these three.